Blueavian9/Blueavian9/README.md

 - 😄 I am excited to be part of a team that contributes on projects of great importance and would love to discuss any opportunities for further reconsideration.

 - 🔭 I’m currently working on 3D Portfolio using tailwindcss, React class components, where i display multifple projects i have built during my Coding Bootcamp Journey ...

 - 👯 I’m looking to collaborate and help out as much as possible i am dedicated, hard-working and believe that it is better to give than to recieve...

 - 🤔 I’m looking for help with masterying my Algorithms and Data Structures to an Expert level based knowledge...

 - 💬 Ask me about the projects that i have worked on and what kind of stuff I am building now as a Full-stack Software Engineer Graduate.

-- 👨‍💻  With 2+ years of real world hands-on experience at Bloom Institute of Technology and a proven track record of collaborating with teams to build cutting-edge applications, I am poised to make an immediate impact on your development team.
+- 👨‍💻  2+ years real world hands-on experience at Bloom Institute of Technology and a proven track record of collaborating with teams to build cutting-edge applications, I am poised to make an immediate impact on your development team.

 - I'm currently learning Java

 - 🌱 I'm looking for help with getting experience / unpaid internship / non-profit / contribute